VF-ABM/RF-SPOTPY/README.md

 ### Calibration using SPOTPY

 1. Choose number of iterations in *spot.py*.
-2. Choose location and parameters in *calibration.py*.
+2. Choose location of execution and parameters to be calibrated in *calibration.py*.
-3. Choose location and parameters in *setup.py*.
+3. Choose location of execution and parameters to be calibrated in *setup.py*.
 4. Run *spot.py* on Python.